Shashikant-Mane20/random-quote-generator/README.md

 1. Click the "Generate Quote" button to display a new random quote along with its author.

-2. Click the "Share" button to share the displayed quote on your social media accounts.

 ## Customization

 You can customize the Random Quote Generator by: